 Traveling along the unofficial “Spritz Trail” of Italy, the authors describe how the Spritz—basically a combination of three parts prosecco, two parts bitter liqueur, such as Aperol or Campari, and one part soda—changes from city to city.
 “We discovered that the Spritz’s biggest secret is that it really is much more than a recipe or a category of drinks,” they say.
 “The Spritz is a regional perspective on the aperitif,” signifying a cultural way that certain regions in the north think about aperitifs.

-Amid the Dolomites, the Alto Adige Spritz isn’t made with a bitter aperitif; instead, it’s made with acqua santa (holy water), an elderflower cordial that’s often made locally by allowing the flowers and sugar to ferment in the sun.
-Because fresh elderflower isn’t available in the U.S., St-Germain elderflower liqueur is used instead in this recipe.
+The Hugo Spritz is one such regional signature.
+In the South Tyrol province of Northern Italy amid the Dolomite mountain range where the cocktail originates, the Hugo Spritz isn’t made with a bitter aperitif but an elderflower cordial often made locally by allowing the flowers and sugar to ferment in the sun instead.
+Readily available St-Germain elderflower liqueur is used instead in this recipe.

 Add the St. Germain and mint sprig into a wine glass.
 Gently muddle and let sit for 3 minutes.

 Add ice, the prosecco and the soda water and stir briefly and gently to combine.

 Garnish with a mint sprig and a lemon wheel.